 We tend to lump Crocus vernus together with spring bulb plants (since it blooms at the same time and is hardy), but the following are examples of true bulb plants:

 Like crocuses, these plants have bulbous, underground plant parts that can survive cold winters, and their flower stems push up through the ground in spring.
 But true bulbs are divided into layers (think of an onion), including a papery outer layer.
+A bulb is comprised of a plant's stems and leaves.
+The bottom of the bulb is a compacted stem, with roots growing from it.
+Layers of nutrient-filled leaves sit at the bottom of the bulb and surround a bud that eventually becomes a flower.
 Corms are not divided in this way; rather, they are solid units.

 What Are Tubers and Rhizomes?

 So what is the difference between tubers and corms?
+Tubers are formed from a stem or root.
+They store nutrients that allow the plant to grow the following season.
 Buds sprout from tubers (think of the "eyes" on a potato).
+Shoots grow upwards from many different places on the tuber.
 You can cut off individual hunks that have buds and plant them to get new plants, which is something you can't do with corms and bulbs.
-An example of a landscape plant that grows from tubers is the Dahlia.
-Tubers, unlike corms, bulbs, and rhizomes, do not multiply.
+An example landscape plants that grows from tubers are the Dahlia and begonias.
+Tubers, like potatoes, multiply underground.

 Still, other plants grow from rhizomes.
-Rhizomes are modified, swollen stems that grow horizontally.
+Rhizomes are modified, swollen stem-like structures that grow horizontally, forming roots from the bottom and sending shoots upwards.
 They often appear as nothing more than roots.
-Like tubers, rhizomes have buds from which new plants sprout.
-But tubers do not grow horizontally.
+Buds form at different parts along the rhizome, not just the tip.

 Powerhouse weeds such as Japanese knotweed (Polygonum cuspidatum) use rhizomes to full advantage, spreading to form monocultures that dominate a landscape.
 Leave just the smallest scrap of rhizome behind in the soil when trying to dig out such a weed, and it will defiantly return.
 Lily-of-the-valley (Convallaria majalis), Chinese lantern (Physalis alkekengi), and Canna lily are examples of landscape plants that grow from rhizomes.